keshavos/generator-angularjs-cordova/README.md

 $ yo angularjs-cordova:angular-view <view-name>
 ```

 The sub-generator will ask you for the module name under which you would like to create your new view, and some additional routing information.
 It will then create a new view file in that module's **views** folder and add a routing state to the module **routes.js** file.
-If it can’t find the module routes file it will create one for you.
+If it canï¿½t find the module routes file it will create one for you.